openva/saberva/README.md

 Run at the command line: `php parser.php`.
 It will retrieve a list of every campaign committee that has filed a report since January 1, 2012, and then retrieve a list of every report filed by that committee.
 The result is a large JSON file (several megabytes).
 It then iterates through that list of committees, creates a JSON file for each committee, retrieves every cited report, converts that report to JSON, and stores each report as a JSON file.
 (This produces thousands of JSON files.)
 Customizations can be made in `config.inc.php`.

-The master committee list, `committees.json`, will not be refreshed unless it's deleted, or unless `reload` is passed as a command-line argument (e.g., `php saberva.php reload`).
+Because the master committee list is demanding to assemble, `committees.json`, will not be refreshed unless a) 18 hours have elapsed since it was last built b) `--reload` is passed as a command-line argument (e.g., `php saberva.php --reload`) or c) `committees.json` does not exist.

+### Options

+`--reload` / `-r`: Force `committees.json`—the master committees list—to be rebuilt from the SBE's website, even if it is less than 18 hours old.

+`--from-cache` / `-c`: Use the cached version of `committees.json`, no matter how old it is.

+`--verbose` / `-v`: Display additional progress information.

+`--progress-meter` / `-p`: Display a progress meter as `committees.json` is built.

+Each option must be provided individually (e.g., `php saberva.php -c -p`), rather than grouped (e.g., `php saberva -cp`).

 ## Resulting files